Vincent Sheheen: South Carolina legislature

 While serving in the South Carolina House of Representatives, Sheheen worked to create a conservation land bank that has preserved thousands of acres in South Carolina.
 After Republican Governor Mark Sanford announced that he would reject stimulus money for South Carolina, Sheheen helped lead an effort in the South Carolina Senate to bypass the governor and claim about $700 million in stimulus funds.

 Sheheen is the author of the book The Right Way: Getting the Palmetto State Back on Track.

 Candidacies for Governor of South Carolina

 2010

 Sheheen announced his intention to run for governor of South Carolina with the Democratic party on February 6, 2009.
 On June 8, 2010, Sheheen won the primary over State Superintendent Jim Rex, and was the party's nominee for governor in the November general election.
 He lost in the general election to the Republican party's nominee, State Representative Nikki Haley, by a margin 51% to 47%.

 2014

 Sheheen announced his intention for a second run for governor in 2014.

-He ran lost to Haley again in 2014, as she won 55 percent of the vote to his 41 percent.
+He lost to Haley again in 2014, as she won 55 percent of the vote to his 41 percent.